 Harriet Tubman Underground Railroad National Historical Park

-Harriet Tubman Underground Railroad NHP is located on the Eastern Shore of Maryland approximately 60 miles southeast of Annapolis.
-The park offers the opportunity to drive the 125-mile Harriet Tubman Underground Railroad Byway that includes more than 30 sites related to Harriet Tubman's life.
+Harriet Tubman Underground Railroad NHP is located on the Eastern Shore of Maryland, approximately 60 miles southeast of Annapolis.
+The park offers the opportunity to drive the 125-mile Harriet Tubman Underground Railroad Byway, which includes more than 30 sites related to Harriet Tubman's life.

 The park was established in 2013 to honor the accomplishments of Harriet Tubman.
 She was born into slavery in 1820.
 Harriet Tubman escaped slavery to become the best-known conductor of the Underground Railroad.